 A complex and once expensive area of freelance and contractor finance, many contractors are now looking at the various insurance policies which are available to protect you in the event of an accident at work, or claims against you for negligence.
 We have created this section with as little jargon as possible to make this important subject as accessible as possible.
 This section was created as a result of feedback from our regular visitors.
 You should speak to a professional Insurance Broker for individual advice.

 Freelancers provide professional advice which is relied upon by others (clients).
 This means if you make a mistake in your work you have a direct financial responsibility to your client for the errors.
 Whilst you may consider the possibility remote, it does happen.
-Increasingly, some clients are insisting on evidence of professional indemnity insurance and having this protection will prove to your clients that you are professional in your approach and will help in obtaining future work.
+Increasingly, some clients are insisting on evidence of professional indemnity insurance and having this protection will prove to your clients that you are professional in your approach, and it will help in obtaining future work.
 Although mistakes are rare, these policies are now reasonably priced and will also provide peace of mind.

 Provides financial protection for your company and is designed to meet the cost of defending claims made against you, including damages that may become payable.
 Claims can occur where a client suffers a financial loss as a result of alleged mistakes or omissions on your part.
 You may even be sued by a client who is merely dissatisfied, but has no valid claim, leading to substantial legal costs and time away from contracts.
 Of course, such claims are rare.